devi-prasad/fast-track-c/readme.md

   - Documenting design decisions and implementation details.

 ### Are you interested in learning from Fast-Track-C?
-Email me giving some details about your background and interests.
+Send your emails to dprasadm@gmail.com, mentioning your motivation.

-email: dprasadm@gmail.com
+Contact me on 9591429050 to know more about Fast-Track-C, and other professional engagements.